emmercm/www/src/blog/_bash-euxo.md

 fi

 if [ -z "${NONEXISTENT_VAR:-}" ]; then
-	echo "NONEXISTENT_VAR is unset or null" fi
+	echo "NONEXISTENT_VAR is unset or null (set, but empty)" fi
 ```